SteveWillowby/Order_and_Chaos/Readme.md

 ## Running the Experiments

-In the below example, we get the modified version of a college football season team-plays-team graph.
+In the example below, we get the modified version of a college football season team-plays-team graph.
+Then we extract the modified graph from the result file and re-run the algorithm on the modified graph, this time more slowly (using the heuristic).

 ```
 nice -2 executables/main -graph experiments/real_world_graphs/season_4_undirected_edges.txt -nodes experiments/real_world_graphs/season_4_undirected_nodes.txt -n_itr=200 >> experiments/test_results/season_4_undir.txt